-It uses an ultra compact solid state ionic membrane to actively expel moisture from the cabinet or enclosure.
-It can reduce relative humidity to below 10% if required, and can also be used as a humidifier.
+It uses an ultra-compact solid state ionic membrane to expel moisture from the cabinet or enclosure.
+Rosahl can reduce relative humidity to below 10% if required and can also work as a humidifier.

-ROSAHL was developed by Mitsubishi Electric Corporation Group member Ryosai Technica Company in Japan in response to a demand for compact maintenance free, air drying solutions to protect sensitive equipment from moisture damage.
+Developed by the Mitsubishi Electric Corporation Group member Ryosai Technica Company in Japan, Rosahl addresses the need for compact maintenance free, air-drying solutions to protect sensitive equipment from moisture damage.
 Rosahl has many benefits over conventional dehumidifiers like silica gel, Peltier devices and heaters.

 Maintenance free operation

-It is maintenance free as it needs no drainage or cleaning and this improves the lifetime operating costs; it has no moving parts to wear our and therefore makes no noise or vibration and has a long operating life.
-Rosahl membranes are ultra-compact to fit into the smallest of spaces such as a external CCTV cameras; has very low average running current making it economical to operate, and it has a long service life.
+It is maintenance free, so needs no drainage or cleaning and this minimises the lifetime operating costs.
+Moreover, it has no moving parts to wear out, so makes no noise or vibration and has a long operating life.
+Rosahl membranes are ultra-compact to fit into the smallest of spaces such as external CCTV cameras.
+Finally, their power consumption (about 3W) makes them cheap to operate.

 Rosahl is available in a range of sizes for enclosures from 0.2 litres up to 2m³.
-Multiple units can be used for spaces up to a maximum of 8m³.
-It requires a 3V dc supply to power the solid polymer electrolyte (SPE) at the heart of the device.
+They are cost effective for enclosures volumes up to 8m³.
+They need a low voltage 3V dc supply to power the solid polymer electrolyte (SPE) at the heart of the device.

-The membrane is designed to operate at temperatures from -10º to +50º C and humidity up to 95%.
+The membranes operate at temperatures from -10º to +50º C with humidity up to 95%.
 Storage is from -40 to +80º C